JONATHAN-LEE-01/Portfolio/README.md

-# Jonathan Lee - Mathematics and Economics Student Portfolio
+# Jonathan Lee - Mathematics and Economics Student
   ## **About**

   Hi, I’m Jonathan.
 I'm currently a Mathematics & Economics student at Western Washington University.